 23.-(1) In the case of a poll at an election not using a DRE voting system, the votes shall be given by ballot, and the ballot of each voter shall consist of a paper (referred to in this Act as a ballot paper).
-[19/2001]

-- (2) Every ballot paper shall

-- (a) contain a list of the candidates in English, described, subject to section 11(5) and (6), as in their respective nomination papers, and arranged alphabetically in English in the order of their surnames, and, if there are 2 or more such candidates with the same surname, of their other names, and the symbol allotted to each candidate;
+- (2) Every ballot paper shall - (a) contain a list of the candidates in English, described, subject to section 11(5) and (6), as in their respective nomination papers, and arranged alphabetically in English in the order of their surnames, and, if there are 2 or more such candidates with the same surname, of their other names, and the symbol allotted to each candidate; - (aa) clearly demarcate the area within which a voter must mark his vote for a candidate;

 - (b) be in the prescribed form;

 - (c) be capable of being folded;

 - (d) have a number printed on the back; and

 - (e) have attached a counterfoil with the same number printed on the face.

-(3) The official mark for the authentication of ballot papers shall comprise a pattern, design, watermark or logo approved by the Returning Officer which shall be affixed, stamped, overprinted or marked (by writing or otherwise), or any combination thereof, on the ballot paper in a particular manner approved by the Returning Officer.
-[18/99]
+- (3) The official mark for the authentication of ballot papers shall comprise a pattern, design, watermark or logo approved by the Returning Officer which shall be affixed, stamped, overprinted or

+marked (by writing or otherwise), or any combination thereof, on the ballot paper in a particular manner approved by the Returning Officer.